Vietnam Travel Guide

 Want Some More Local Food?

-The list can continue further as the land has a lot of things to try and many places to try them.
-Some of these foods may not be to the liking of everyone but they are no less than the items mentioned on the list.
+The list can continue further as the land has many things to try and many places to try them.
+Some of these foods may not be to everyone’s liking, but they are no less than the items mentioned on the list.
 While in Vietnam, it may be a good idea to try these dishes as well:

 - Cha Ca